SwordHolderSH/neural-style-pytorch/README.md

 # neural-style-pytorch
-A fast PyTorch implementation of "A Neural Algorithm of Artistic Style"
+A simple PyTorch implementation of "A Neural Algorithm of Artistic Style"

 ## introduction